anettrolikova/Crypto/README.md

 - Coinbase tutorials & educational blog posts https://www.coinbase.com/learn/crypto-basics

-- Ethernaut a Web3/Solidity based wargame played in the Ethereum Virtual Machine.
+- Ethernaut is a Web3/Solidity-based wargame played in the Ethereum Virtual Machine.
 Each level is a smart contract that needs to be 'hacked' https://ethernaut.openzeppelin.com/

 - ZK bootcamp